-The proceeds not held in the escrow account after payment of the offering expenses will be used for the evaluation of acquisition candidates, expenses relating to SEC reporting and offering expenses. in the following order of priority.
+The proceeds not held in the escrow account after payment of the offering expenses will be used in the following order of priority.

-- to pay for business, legal and accounting due diligence expenses incurred in connection with evaluation of prospective business combinations.
+- to pay for business, legal and accounting due diligence expenses incurred in connection with evaluation of prospective business combinations. - for general and administrative expenses, including legal and accounting fees and administrative support expenses incurred in connection with our reporting obligations with the SEC. - for expenses related to the offering to nonaffiliates